Karthikr32/bookmyride/README.md

 #### 📝 Description
-This API allows a Management/Admin user to **insert multiple locations** in bulk in a hierarchical manner: Country → State → City.
-It is designed to handle **hundreds of entries** efficiently, validating each entry independently while ensuring **data consistency, duplicate prevention, and transaction safety**.
+This API allows a **Management/Admin user** to insert **multiple location records** in bulk while maintaining a strict hierarchical relationship between **Country → State → City**.
+It is designed to efficiently handle large datasets, including hundreds of entries in a single request, by validating each location independently for correctness, duplication, and hierarchical consistency.
+The backend processes every entry in isolation, ensuring that invalid or duplicate records do not interrupt the insertion of valid ones.
+Throughout the operation, the API maintains data integrity and transaction safety, records the outcome of each entry, and returns a consolidated summary of successes and failures.
+This makes the endpoint especially suitable for initial system setup, large-scale location imports, or controlled data migrations where accuracy and resilience are critical.

-Key highlights:
+**Key Highlights:**
 - Allows the authenticated **Management/Admin** user to insert **multiple locations** in a single request.
 - Accepts a list of `LocationEntryDto` objects, iterates through each entry, and performs hierarchical validation and insertion.
 - The backend processes **each entry independently** inside a loop — meaning one invalid location **does not stop** the others from being processed.
 - For every DTO, the service records the outcome using clearly defined prefixes:
    - **SUCCESS:** Location inserted successfully
    - **DUPLICATE_ENTRY:** Conflict found (main tables or MasterLocation)
    - **ERROR:** Unexpected issue or server-side failure